2017 Alabama Crimson Tide football team: Fresno State

-The Tide welcomed Fresno State to Bryant-Denny Stadium for their first home game of the season in what would be a predictable blowout of the talented but outmatched Bulldogs, a team that would go on to play in the Mountain West Championship Game.
+The Tide welcomed Fresno State to Bryant-Denny Stadium for their first home game of the season in what would be a predictable blowout of the talented Bulldogs, a team that would go on to play in the Mountain West Championship Game.

 Alabama would start the game on offense to begin the first quarter.
 On the second play of Alabama's opening drive, QB Jalen Hurts would run for a 55-yard touchdown.
 Alabama would also score a touchdown on their next possession in a 23-yard Jalen Hurts pass to Hale Hentges, and again on the drive after that in a 4-yard Bo Scarbrough run as time expired on the first quarter.
-During this time, Fresno State would put together a respectable 70 yard drive for a field goal.
+During this time, Fresno State would put together a respectable 70-yard drive for a field goal.
 (ALA 21 FRESNO 3).
 In the second quarter, Alabama would see a Damien Harris touchdown run from five yards out late in the second quarter while Fresno State would stall on their last possession of the half (ALA 28 FRESNO 3).

 In the second half, Alabama would put together a drive which culminated in an Andy Pappanastos FG from 24 yards out in the third quarter before pulling starting QB Jalen Hurts for the backup QB and future CFP National Championship game offensive MVP Tua Tagovailoa.
 (ALA 31 FRESNO 3).
-In the fourth quarter, Tua would engineer a field goal and touchdown drive in a 16-yard pass to Henry Ruggs III for Alabama while Fresno State would find the endzone after a 63-yard punt return and 26 yard touchdown pass from QB Chason Virgil to Derrion Grim.
+In the fourth quarter, Tua would engineer a field goal and touchdown drive in a 16-yard pass to Henry Ruggs III for Alabama while Fresno State would find the endzone after a 63-yard punt return and 26-yard touchdown pass from QB Chason Virgil to Derrion Grim.
 (ALA 41 FRESNO 10).
 The Alabama defense held the Bulldogs to 58 yards rushing while the Tide amassed 305 yards on the ground.